 Not afraid of color?
 This bold red is fierce and would look great in a powder room or dining space to create the perfect lively mood for entertaining.

-This dark grayed-out brown is one of 2018's trending colors, according to Benjamin Moore, and we happen to think it would create a quaint, cozy vibe in a library or TV room.
+We think this dark, grayed-out brown would create a quaint, cozy vibe in a library or TV room.